Pavel-Rychetsky/Hebrew-QWERTY-Windows-keyboard/README.md

     - v for waw as "w" is pronounced close to "v" in some languages
     - T for tet (tav is used more frequently)
     - H for chet
-    - Shift+y for alternative ayin ﬠ
+    - Y for alternative ayin ﬠ (some editors and typesetting systems automatically use the alternative variant, e.g. MS Word, XeTeX)
-    - Shift+s for sin ש *without* dot
+    - S for sin ש *without* dot
     - AltGr (Ctrl+Alt)+n for inverted nun ׆
     - f is not used
-- the final forms are written with Shift
+- the final forms are written with Shift (K, M, N, P, C)
 - the wide forms are written with AltGr (Ctrl+Alt) including final mem

 |Key   |Normal|Shift |AltGr (Ctrl+Alt)|